 Integrations with Citrix Virtual Apps and Desktops Standard for Azure can provision the SD-WAN instances in the Azure Tenant, by the using the Citrix SD-WAN Orchestrator service.

 Citrix Workspace extends the capabilities that AVD sessions provide by encompassing them with a holistic workspace.
 It is not just the place to provide single sign-on access to apps and desktops.
 The Workspace helps the user by organizing their work, guiding them to the important tasks and automating the repetitive tasks to enable them to complete tasks without having to leave the workspace.

 Citrix Workspace adds universal search capabilities to all the data sources the workspace has been tied into including your on-premises SharePoint or SMB share, all the way to OneDrive in the cloud and everything in between.
 Increasing productivity by saving you time and the hassle of searching for that file you need right now but don’t know where it is stored.

 Security provided by Microsoft is enhanced by adding additional layers with both client-side and server-side technologies.
 Features such as Session Watermarking, Session Recording, clipboard redirection policies and many more services from Citrix enhance the security stance.
 Extensions to authentication mechanisms with peripheral connectivity and the inclusion of various 3rd party identity providers, helps leverage existing investments, when extending the resource footprint in the cloud.

 Delegated administration and configuration logging don’t just enhance change tracking and audit capabilities but also help remain compliant.

-The following are some features of note to bolster the security of your WVD deployment:
+The following are some features of note to bolster the security of your AVD deployment:

 - Citrix Gateway Service Active Directory + Token (Citrix SSO, MS Authenticator, Google Authenticator)